douban/paracel/alg/classification/logistic_regression/README.md

     "update_file" : "your_paracel_install_path/lib/liblr_update.so",
     "update_func" : "lr_theta_update",
     "method" : "ipm",
-    "rounds" : 5,
+    "rounds" : 100,
     "alpha" : 0.001,
     "beta" : 0.01,
     "debug" : false
 }

-In the configuration file, `test_input` and `predict_input` is set to be the same as `training_input`, you can modify them if you have a test or predict dataset. `update_file` and `update_func` stores the information of registry function needed in our implementation of logistic regression. `rounds` refers to the number of training iterations. `alpha` refers to the learning rate of the [sgd](http://en.wikipedia.org/wiki/Stochastic_gradient_descent) algorithm while `beta` refers to the regularization parameter.
+In the configuration file, `test_input` and `predict_input` is set to be the same as `training_input`, you can modify them if you have a test or predict dataset. `update_file` and `update_func` stores the information of registry function needed in our implementation of logistic regression. `rounds` refers to the number of training iterations. `alpha` is the learning rate of the [sgd](http://en.wikipedia.org/wiki/Stochastic_gradient_descent) algorithm and `beta` is the regularization parameter.
 There are four types of learning method you can choose with the `method` parameter:

  * [dgd](http://martin.zinkevich.org/publications/nips2010.pdf): distributed gradient descent learning
  * [ipm](http://research.google.com/pubs/pub36948.html): iterative parameter mixtures learning